 A combination of these methods will most likely get you the results you want, and it may take some trial and error.

-With time and effort, you can help your dog face their fears and become more calm even on Halloween.
+With time and effort, you can help your dog face their fears and become calmer even on Halloween.